Yasumitsu Satō: JSA president

 Satō served as the chairman of the Shogi Professional Players' Association from April 2011 until January 2017.
 He announced his candidacy for the JSA's board of directors on January 19, 2017, a day after Kōji Tanigawa announced his resignation as JSA president to accept responsibility for the 29th Ryūō challenger controversy.

 Satō was elected to the JSA's board of directors at an emergency meeting of the organization's members on February 6, 2017, and was later chosen by the board at a meeting held the same day to serve out the remainder of Tanigawa's term as JSA president.
 He was re-elected as president for a full two-year term at the JSA's general meeting on May 29, 2017, as well as again in June 2019 and June 2021.

+In April 2023, Satō announced that was not going to seek another term as JSA president when his current term ended at the beginning of June 2023.
+He stated that he "didn't think he would be president for such a long period of time", and that he "started thinking about not running again around the beginning of the year".
+He also stated "this was a good time for a change to let someone else become president given that the JSA would be celebrating its 100th anniversary in 2024".